ErikMeinders/DSMRLoggerAPI-UI/README.md

 ## 📋 Requirements

-This project requires DSMR Logger hardware and firmware as described in the [DSMRloggerWS documentation](https://mrwheel.github.io/DSMRloggerWS/introductie/).
+This project requires DSMR Logger hardware and firmware as described in the [DSMRlogger32 documentation](https://mrwheel-docs.gitbook.io/dsmrlogger32/).

 **Supported Hardware:**
 - ESP32 or ESP8266 development board